ModECI Model Description Format (MDF)

 Note: MDF is still in development!
 See the open issues related to the specification or go here to get in contact regarding MDF.
 The MDF format was first proposed following a meeting organised at Princeton in July 2019 by Russ Poldrack of the Center for Reproducible Neuroscience (CRN) at Stanford and the Brain Imaging Data Standard (BIDS) initiative.
 For more on the previous work in this area, see here.

 The MDF Python API can be used to create or load an MDF model for inspection and validation.
-It also includes a basic scheduler for simulating models in the format.
-However, this is not intended as a general purpose simulation environment, nor is MDF intended as a programming language.
+It also includes a basic execution engine for simulating models in the format.
+However, this is not intended to provide a efficient, general-purpose simulation environment, nor is MDF intended as a programming language.
 Rather, the primary purpose of the Python API is to facilitate and validate the exchange of models between existing environments that serve different communities.
 Accordingly, these Python tools include bi-directional support for importing to and exporting from widely-used programming environments in a range of disciplines, and for easily extending these to other environments.

-The implementation and dissemination of the MDF language and associated tools is being carried out by the Model Exchange and Convergence Initiative (ModECI), with support from the NSF Convergence Accelerator Program (Track D: AI-Driven Innovation via Data and Model Sharing), as a publicly accessible open source project.
+The implementation and dissemination of the MDF language and associated tools is being carried out by the Model Exchange and Convergence Initiative (ModECI), which has been supported by the NSF Convergence Accelerator Program (Track D: AI-Driven Innovation via Data and Model Sharing), as a publicly accessible open-source project.
 The initial design has been informed by a series of workshops involving developers of key software environments and other stakeholders in machine learning, cognitive science and neuroscience.
 Future workshops will address broadening of support to other domains in basic and applied science and technology development (e.g., population biology, medical informatics, structural and environmental monitoring, and complex systems control).
 Environments for which support is currently being developed include PyTorch, ONNX, WebGME, NeuroML, PsyNeuLink, and ACT-R.

-Successful interfacing of MDF to existing disciplinary standards (such as ONNX in machine learning, and NeuroML in neuroscience) as well as general purpose simulation environments (such as WebGME) will permit bridging between these environments, and translation to the broader set of environments supported by those standards (such as Tensorflow & Keras in the case of ONNX, and The Virtual Brain and SONATA in the case of NeuroML).
-Efforts are also underway, in collaboration with projects in the NSF Accelerator Track C (Quantum Technology), to use MDF for facilitating the implementation of computational models on quantum hardware.
+Successful interfacing of MDF to existing disciplinary standards (such as ONNX in machine learning, and NeuroML in neuroscience) as well as general-purpose simulation environments (such as WebGME) will permit bridging between these environments, and translation to the broader set of environments supported by those standards (such as Tensorflow & Keras in the case of ONNX, and The Virtual Brain and SONATA in the case of NeuroML).
+Initial investigations have also taken place, in collaboration with projects in the NSF Accelerator Track C (Quantum Technology), to use MDF for facilitating the implementation of computational models on quantum hardware.

 The core elements of the MDF standard

 Models The highest level construct in MDF is a model that consists of one or more graphs and model attributes.
-The former describe the operational features of the model (its structure and execution), while the latter provide additional information useful for executing and evaluating it (e.g., test data and benchmark results).
+The former describe the operational features of the model (its structure and execution), while the latter provide additional information (metadata) useful for executing, evaluating, testing or visualizing it.

 Graphs A graph specifies the structure and process flow of a model.
-The most fundamental element of a graph is a node, which specifies some unit of computation as one or more functions.
-Functions reference executable implementations in a standardized ontology (with bindings to well-established existing ontologies, such as ONNX, where available).
+The most fundamental element of a graph is a node, which specifies some unit of computation in terms of its parameters and functions.
 Nodes are connected to other nodes via directed edges, which, in the absence of additional conditions, define the computational flow of the model.

-Nodes These define the core elements of computation in a graph, that receive and transmit information via their input ports and output ports.
-The latter are the points of contact between a node and the edges that connect it to other nodes.
-Nodes can also recursively specify sub-graphs, provided the subgraphs are also valid MDF graphs.
+Nodes These define the core elements of computation in a graph, that receive and transmit information via their input and output ports.
+In general, ports represent points of contact between a node and the edgesthat connect it to other nodes.

 Edges These transmit information from the output port of one node to the input port of another, collectively defining a graph’s topography.
 Edges may contain weights that can operate on the information they carry.